 Unless you have a serious pixie infestation, it probably wasn’t anything as large as a brick, but rather tiny particles in or on the wood you have been cutting.
 Could these vicious, hard particles have grown naturally inside the tree the wood you are using came from?
 Is there anything that grows naturally inside a tree that is harder than a plane blade’s cutting edge and big enough to cause such deep scratches?
 Perhaps these abrasive particles were maliciously concealed inside the growing tree by compadres of the shambling horde of 6-armed, green-skinned, Fanta-guzzling aliens that follow me everywhere?

 Or could the damage have been caused by nails, screws or staples left in the wood?
 Perhaps.
 Pixie toenail clippings?
 Happens more often than we realize.
 Tiny fragments of a divorce lawyer’s heart?
-Maybe, but they are rare and tougher than stellite.
+Maybe, but such particles are rarer than honest politicians and tougher than stellite.
 No, it’s more likely the culprit is something harder and more insidious than even Murphy’s pointy purple pecker, a substance all around us, one we often ignore.